tijmenb/www.tijmen.cc/_posts/2018-10-02-how-robots-keep-govuk-up-to-date.md

 The first commit to GOV.UK is almost 8 years old and we currently run around 60 applications.
 Over the last 6 months, we’ve used an automated tool to keep our applications up to date.

 In 2017, we wrote a [little tool to analyse and visualise dependencies](https://github.com/alphagov/govuk-dependency-analysis) across our applications.
 One of the things we did was generate a treemap to show all dependencies and their versions.
-This showed we were using 487 different dependencies, in 1179 different versions.
+This showed we were using 487 different dependencies, in 1179 different versions - for example, we were running 13 distinct versions of Rails.

 ![](/media/2018-10-02-1.png)